fgonzalez3/mada-bat-kobuvirus/BLAST_OP287812.md

-### Plotting seroprevalence using using full genome Kobuvirus as reference
+### Finding Kobuvirus hits using full genome Kobuvirus as reference

 1.First, I downloaded all non-host contigs derived from fecal samples, mapping to ANY taxon from IDseq in the 'RR034B1_feces' project.
 (Note that we did not take contigs from HeLa controls or water).
 This is done in bulk, manually, on IDseq.net in the top right-hand corner.